bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 One, I guess, practical thing is that the blocks are kind of big.
 The blocks are one megabyte up to one megabyte each.
 And for kind of privacy reasons, you can't just get a subset of the block.
-If you have a wallet that's kind of busy, like if you use your wallet, say, every hour, you have to download a megabyte an hour.
+If you have a wallet that's kind of busy, if you use your wallet, say, every hour, you have to download a megabyte an hour.
 So as frequently as your addresses are making transactions, that's how much data you need to kind of stream.
-The filters themselves are also, you know, a kind of continuous ongoing cost, because you've got to monitor.
+The filters themselves are also a kind of continuous ongoing cost, because you've got to monitor.
 So if you're offline for some time, you need to kind of scan through all the filters and see if you're offline.
 And maybe in a different way, there's kind of this leakage problem.
-So one problem is the act of fetching the block is not protected.
+One problem is the act of fetching the block is not protected.
 I mean, we announce which block we're trying to fetch.
-But what we do is, I mean, as a mitigation, you know, if we did this all with the same node, that would be bad because the node could kind of pretty easily tell from the blocks that you fetch which address you're interested in.
+But what we do is, as a mitigation, if we did this all with the same node, that would be bad because the node could kind of pretty easily tell from the blocks that you fetch which address you're interested in.
 You could just kind of do an intersection attack, can work quite well.
 The mitigation is generally that you connect to different peers for each block.
-So you connect to a different peer to download each block.
+You connect to a different peer to download each block.
-But you know again here the timing really trips us up right again just knowing that just watching it even if I'm not like even if I'm not a Tor adversary, I'm not able to like, you know, de-anonymize you on Tor.
+But again, here the timing really trips us up, right?
+Again, just watching it, even if I'm not like even if I'm not a Tor adversary, I'm not able to de-anonymize you on Tor.
 If I'm just like your university network administrator, and I just watch your bandwidth consumption, I will just notice a one megabyte download on some cadence, right?
 And if I just like kind of correlate that with blocks on the chain, then I just kind of see, it seems like you might have downloaded block 379 and 24.
 It doesn't become terribly difficult to figure out an address.